jamessewell/timescale-s3-pipeline/README.md

 # timescale-s3-pipeline
 This repo defines an AWS SAM template for a pipeline to ingest S3 files to Postgres with a Lambda.
 It can be deployed with a single command.

-The pipeline operates as follows:
+The pipeline happy path operates as follows:

 ```mermaid
 flowchart TD